 Linda BatwinPrincipal / Creative Director

-A principal in batwin + robin productions with a career spanning more than twenty years, Linda has used her knowledge of media production and technical design in numerous projects from museum exhibits and interactives to theater and live events.
+A principal in batwin + robin productions with a career spanning more than thirty years, Linda has used her knowledge of media production and technical design in numerous projects from museum exhibits and interactives to theater and live events.
 Her recent projects include projection mapping experiences for the NY Rangers and Knicks at Madison Square Garden, theatrical projection design for Holland America Line, Radio City’s New York Spring Spectacular, The Edgewater Hotel, the Nature Research Center at the North Carolina Museum of Natural Sciences, the Radio City Christmas Spectacular, the Verizon PowerHouse in NYC’s Bryant Park, The Capitol Theatre in Port Chester, NY, and the Harley-Davidson Museum in Milwaukee.

 Robin SilvestriPrincipal / Creative Director

-A principal in batwin + robin productions, Robin has more than twenty years of experience in media production for Fortune 500 companies, exhibitions and the Broadway stage.
+A principal in batwin + robin productions, Robin has more than thirty years of experience in media production for Fortune 500 companies, exhibitions and the Broadway stage.
 She is a graduate of Boston University with a B.S. in Communications.
 Robin produced Passport to the Universe, the inaugural 360-degree show at the American Museum of Natural History.
 Her most recent work includes projection mapping experiences for the NY Rangers and Knicks at Madison Square Garden, the Center for Civil and Human Rights in Atlanta, Lucky Guy on Broadway starring Tom Hanks, The Normal Heart on Broadway, for which she won a Hewes Design Award, the Verizon PowerHouse in Bryant Park, and the Walt Disney Family Museum.

 We take a fresh approach to every project, designing ways to seamlessly incorporate media into architecture and exhibits to create transformative environmental experiences. batwin + robin was recently awarded six Cinema in Industry (CINDY) awards for our work at the Center for Civil and Human Rights in Atlanta, Georgia.
 We also received the American Muse Award for Technical Excellence for the adroit installation, Creation’s Journey, at the National Museum of the American Indian in New York City.